Benny Wenda: The Lani Singers

 Benny and his wife Maria perform traditional West Papuan music as The Lani Singers.
 In 2008 they released their debut album.
 Entitled Ninalik Ndawi (Freedom Song), it received reviews in national newspapers including The Guardian and The Observer, and music magazines fRoots, Songlines and The Wire.
 The group undertook interviews and live sessions on World Routes on BBC Radio 3 and A World in London on BBC Radio London.
 They have also performed at Musicport Festival, Glastonbury Festival and the Thames Festival in London.

 Family life

 Benny and Maria met while studying in West Papua, and have been married since 1999.
 Since being granted political asylum by the British Government they have lived in Oxford with their children.

 Documentary

-A feature length documentary about Benny Wenda, The Road to Home, was released in 2015.
+A feature-length documentary about Benny Wenda, The Road to Home, was released in 2015.
 It was awarded the 'Best Documentary' award at the 2016 Amsterdam Film Festival.

-A feature length documentary called "Please Pray for West Papua" feating an interview with Benny Wenda was released in 2020 and was official selection at the Lift Off Global Network film festivals in Toronto 2021 and Manchester 2022.